Pierre-sur-Haute military radio station

-In April 2013, the French interior intelligence agency DCRI pressured the president of Wikimedia France into deleting the French-language Wikipedia article about the station.
-It was promptly restored by another Wikipedia contributor living in Switzerland.
+In April 2013, the French interior intelligence agency DCRI pressured the president of Wikimedia France, Rémi Mathis, into deleting the French-language Wikipedia article about the station.
+It was then promptly restored by another Wikipedia contributor living in Switzerland.
 As a result of the controversy, the article temporarily became the most read page on the French Wikipedia, which was noted as an example of the Streisand effect.

 History

 In 1913, a semaphore telegraph station (télégraphe Chappe) was built where the military radio station is now.
-At the time, it was a small stone building, with the semaphore on top.
+At the time, it was a small stone building, with a semaphore on top.

 In 1961, during the Cold War, NATO asked the French Army to build the station as part of the 82-node transmission network in Europe known as the ACE High system.
 In this network, the Pierre-sur-Haute station, or FLYZ, was a relay between the Lachens (FNIZ) station to the south and the Mont-Août (FADZ) station to the north.
 The NATO radio station was using American-made tropospheric scatter equipment to relay voice and telegraph signals on a network stretching from Turkey to the Arctic Polar Circle in Norway.
 The French Air Force took control of the station in 1974.
 In the late 1980s, the system was gradually replaced by a combination of national defense systems and some NATO-owned subsystems.
 The large parabolic antennas, known locally as Mickey's ears, were replaced with the current two-antenna setup in 1991.

 Role

-The Pierre-sur-Haute station is controlled by the French Air Force and is a subsidiary of the Lyon – Mont Verdun Air Base, 80 km east the station.
-It is one of the four radio stations along France's north-south axis, in constant communication with the three others: Lacaune, Henrichemont and the Rochefort air base.
+The Pierre-sur-Haute station is controlled by the French Air Force and is a subsidiary of the Lyon – Mont Verdun Air Base, 80 km east of the station.
+It is one of the four radio stations along France's north-south axis, in constant communication with three others: Lacaune, Henrichemont and Rochefort air base.
 The station is mainly used for transmissions relating to the command of operational units.
 If French nuclear weapons (force de dissuasion) were used, the fire order might pass through this relay.

 The station has been part of the Commandement Air des Systèmes de Surveillance d'Information et de Communications (Air Command of Surveillance, Information and Communication Systems) since its creation on 1 June 1994; from 1 January 2006, it has been run by the Direction Interarmées des Réseaux d'Infrastructure et des Systèmes d'Information (Joint Directorate of Infrastructure Networks and Information Systems).